pallets-eco/flask-security-3.0/docs/configuration.rst

                           change password endpoint.
 The URL for this endpoint is specified by the ``SECURITY_CHANGE_URL`` configuration
                           option.
 Defaults to ``False``.
+``SECURITY_LOGINABLE``    Specifies if Flask-Security should enable the login
+                          endpoint.
+The URL for this endpoint is specified by the ``SECURITY_LOGIN_URL`` configuration option.
+                          This should generally be left enabled, unless you want to use a custom login endpoint instead of the one provided by Flask-Security.
+Note that this flag does not affect whether or not authentication is enforced across your site's views.
+For controlling that, refer to the ``LOGIN_DISABLED`` flag for Flask-Login.
+Defaults to ``True``.
+``SECURITY_LOGOUTABLE`    Specifies if Flask-Security should enable the logout
+                          endpoint.
+The URL for this endpoint is specified by the ``SECURITY_LOGOUT_URL`` configuration option.
+                          This should generally be left enabled, unless you want to use a custom logout endpoint instead of the one provided by Flask-Security.
+Note that this flag does not affect whether or not authentication is enforced across your site's views.
+For controlling that, refer to the ``LOGIN_DISABLED`` flag for Flask-Login.
+Defaults to ``True``.
 ========================= ======================================================

 Email